-The Northeast Atlantic Coast Region has a total of 135.7 miles of beaches of which, 62.2 miles are critically eroded and 21.6 miles are actively managed.
-There are also seven inlets within the Northeast Atlantic Region, where three of those inlets have an inlet management plan.
+The Northeast Atlantic Coast Region has a total of 135.7 miles of beaches, of which 64.7 miles are critically eroded, and 29.9 miles are actively managed.
+There are also seven inlets within the Northeast Atlantic Region, three of which have an inlet management plan.
+For additional inlet management and sand bypassing information, see the Annual Inlet Report.
 For additional beach management or project information, see the current Critically Eroded Beaches Report, the joint coastal permits by county, or the local government funding requests by county.

-Each subregion listed below will have the introductory paragraph listing miles of coastline and erosional events/ storms that have affected the subregion.
-Each title within the subregion will list the coastal location, the county and the range (R) survey markers for the critical erosion area.
-For inlets, river entrances, or passes the title, the county, and the adjacent range survey markers will be stated.
-In addition, there will be a subregion map highlighting the critical erosion areas and the managed project areas.
-Finally, references to coastal reports will also be listed at the end of each subregion.
+Each subregion listed below includes an introductory paragraph listing the miles of coastline and erosional events/storms that have affected the subregion.
+Each title within the subregion lists the coastal location, the county, and the range (R) survey markers for the critical erosion area.
+For inlets, river entrances, or passes the title, the county, and the adjacent range survey markers are stated.
+In addition, a subregion map highlighting the critical erosion areas and the managed project areas is included.
+Finally, references to coastal reports are also listed at the end of each subregion.